zeta-zetra/docs-forex-strategies-python/index.rst

    We used EURUSD on the 15-minute timeframe to run the backtests.
 The data starts from 2020-01-01 until 2022-12-31.

+8. *Strategies are not automagically composable*

+   You cannot take two strategies (i.e. entries) and form a new strategy and run a test.

 Source Code
 -----------

-You can get access to all of the source code on the `Github repo <https://github.com/zeta-zetra/code>`_.
+You can get access to all of the source code on this `Github repo <https://github.com/zeta-zetra/code>`_.

 Contact